monroewilliams/MatrixDownload/README.md

 Release notes:

+Version 1.1.3
+- now built for both Intel and Apple Silicon

 Version 1.1.2
 - fixed zoom running backwards in OpenGL renderer
 - changed some of the internals of how preferences are stored